Marc B. Nathanson: Career

 The Falcon Group formed in 1984 with Nathanson co-owner of the cable company.
 According to the Los Angeles Times, the company was formed with other co-owners, including the Mutual Life Insurance of New York, following a $50 million deal for 18 cable systems in seven states that were owned jointly by Warner Communications and American Express.
 Nathanson was a part of larger mergers between cable entities during the 1990s as well.
-In 1998 Tele-Communications Inc. took a 47 percent stake in Falcon, and the following year the company was sold to Paul Allen's Charter Communications for $3.7 (initial reports pegged the price closer to $3.6 billion).
+In 1998 Tele-Communications Inc. took a 47 percent stake in Falcon, and the following year the company was sold to Paul Allen's Charter Communications for $3.7 billion (initial reports pegged the price closer to $3.6 billion).
 The deal provided Nathanson with the second largest stock holding among the Charter shareholders.
 According to the St. Louis Business Journal, the deal made "Charter the fourth-largest cable TV operator in the country, with 5.5 million customers."
 In 1994, he was Inc. Magazines Entrepreneur of the Year.

-Nathanson invested the profits from the sale into his investment firms Mapleton Investments and Mapleton/RDS Real Estate Group, which has investments in industries ranging from radio to real estate to waterless urinal companies with Falcon Waterfree Technologies, which he first invested with in 2000.
-He is currently Chairman of each firm.
+Nathanson invested the profits from the sale into his investment firms Mapleton Investments and Mapleton/RDS Real Estate Group, whose current CEO is Nathanson’s son Adam; which has investments in industries ranging from sports teams to real estate to waterless urinal companies with Falcon Waterfree Technologies, which he first invested with in 2000.
+Additionally, in 1999 Nathanson bought a home in Aspen, Colorado which is estimated to be worth around $80 million.
+[3] He is currently chairman of each firm.
 Falcon Waterfree Technologies is the largest manufacturer of waterless urinals in the world.
+Now, Mapleton Investments has amassed assets worth over $1 billion alone.